Month 1, Day 17, Sunday 9:00 p.m.

 “I brewed them myself just yesterday,” she assured him.

 Nidson wasted no time placing the boy on the operating table.
-Using a fountain pen with a thick ink, he drew out the modified piercing spell that would allow him to push the liquid directly into the boy’s veins, centering it precisely over his pale arm.
+Using a fountain pen with a thick ink, he drew out the modified piercing spell, centering it precisely over his pale arm.
 He used a tiny needle to barely prick the skin at the center of the array, then pressed the wax-covered mouth of the bottle over it and began to cast, forcing the liquid directly into the boy’s bloodstream.

-Five minutes later, three liters of liquid were inside the boy, with minimal waste, and he was breathing normally.
+Five minutes later, three liters of liquid had been transfused into the boy’s body with minimal waste, and he was breathing normally.
 His color hadn’t recovered from the deathly pallor, but that was because the adapting solution wasn’t red like blood.

-Nidson was almost finished sealing the boy’s stumps when the guard at the doorway screamed in alarm, shooting a spell from her wand and then leaping out of the way.
+Nidson was almost finished sealing the boy’s stumps when the guard at the doorway screamed in alarm, shooting a spell from her wand before leaping out of the way.

 Half a second later, the doorway exploded.